skmansoorpro/covid-19-data/scripts/docs/environment.md

 - [FAQs](#FAQs)

 ## Python
 This project uses Python for most of its processes.
-The code has been tested in Python 3.9 and 3.10.
+We have tested the code in Python 3.9 and 3.10.
 We recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html) and installing all dependencies there.
 Something like: